red5pro/truetime-multiview/README.md

 The [embed-mode.js](script/embed-mode.js) file provides the ability to open and modify options in an Embed modal dialog.

 When the `embed=true` query param is provided, a small cog icon will appear in the upper-right of the page.
-When clicked, this will open an Embed dialog providing the ability to fine-tune any options and allow you to generate an `iframe` script which you can place on your own site to easily host your own TrueTime Multi-View.
+When clicked, this will open an Embed dialog providing the ability to fine-tune any options and allow you to generate an `iframe` script which you can place on your own site to easily host your own TrueTime MultiView.

 ## css/main.css

-The [main.css](css/main.css) file provides the default style declarations of the TrueTime Multi-View.
+The [main.css](css/main.css) file provides the default style declarations of the TrueTime MultiView.
 The default styles are based on the application residing in Portait orientation.

 ## css/media-queries.css